k-nacion/cbz-combiner/README.md

 **Q: Can I use this tool on a Mac or Linux computer?**
 A: This version is designed for Windows.
 For other systems, a separate version may be needed.

-**Q: What happens if I make a mistake while entering the folder path?**
-A: The tool will prompt you to re-enter the correct path.
-Make sure to double-check your folder location.

 ---

 ## Troubleshooting